Innovative Tissue Manipulation

 Transmit

 TransMIT GmbH works at the interface between universities and businesses.
 TransMIT assists scientists in protecting their inventions and provides assistance in the marketing of technologies and developments.
-For information on the pending patent of the Marburg Attacher and follow-up devices, please contact Dr. Peter Stumpf, Managing Director, TransMit or Heinz Rupp.
+For information on the patent of the AttachLifter and follow-up devices, please contact Dr. Peter Stumpf, Managing Director, TransMit or Heinz Rupp.

 For general information on the AttachLifter and other devices, please contact Heinz Rupp:

-For information on the use of the AttachLifter in general surgery, please contact Thomas P. Rupp, MD
+For information on the use of the AttachLifter in general surgery, please contact Dr. Thomas P. Rupp, M.D.

 Copyright © 2008 H. Rupp